khangchung15/minecraftmod/README.md

 ## Transmuting Wand & Block of Transmutation:
 Allow players to transmute or downgrade blocks and items.
-Transmuting Wand only allows players to transmute blocks while Block of Transmutation allow players to transmute blocks & items when thrown on top.
+Transmuting Wand only allows players to transmute blocks while Block of Transmutation allow players to transmute blocks & items when **thrown on top**.
 These transmutation can be downgrading blocks (Iron Block → Copper Block → Coal Block) or transmuting blocks (Black Wool → Blue Wool)

 ### Transmuting Wand: Right click on blocks to transmute or downgrade it!